Zombies Crash San Diego Wedding

 On the other hand, if they were just passing along a pre-arranged marching route that happened to pass near the wedding, well, that's part of what you get from having weddings in public places: the public tends to be around.

-Posted by Accipiter in the Northern Hemisphere, unless They have lied. on Sun Aug 12, 2007 at 05:36 PM
+Posted by Accipiter on Sun Aug 12, 2007 at 07:36 PM

 Yep, Zombies for me too.